-Day treatment center is an outpatient psychiatric facility which is licensed according to state and local laws to provide outpatient programs and treatment of mental health conditions or substance abuse under the supervision of physicians.
+Day treatment center is an outpatient psychiatric facility which is licensed according to state and local laws to provide outpatient programs and treatment of mental health or substance use disorder under the supervision of physicians.

 Dependent meets the plan's eligibility requirements for dependents as outlined under HOW COVERAGE BEGINS AND ENDS.